alphagov/search-api/doc/search-quality-metrics.md

 serves our needs in the absence of a more sophisticated way of measuring user success following a search.

-We also measure NDCG before and after re-ranking over time, to tell us how search is performing against relevance judgements.
+We also measure nDCG before and after re-ranking over time, to tell us how search is performing against relevance judgements.

 ## Offline metrics